 An example SERP report from SEMrush, showing current and previous positions, and indicators for tracking Google My Business Position 0 (a crown), knowledge panel, answer panel, site links and video results:

-SERP reports are a Key Performance Indicator for SEO and typically feature as part of the reporting process and typically used by SEO Agencies for Reporting.
+SERP reports are a Key Performance Indicator for SEO and typically feature as part of the reporting process and typically used by SEO Agencies for SERP Tracking and Reporting.
 A lot of SEO’s can focus too much time on daily changes, but the internet is a sea of data with different influences hitting a lot of sites.
 While many top ranking domains have perma-rank (i.e. always number 1) for a keyword, these are disappearing slowly and rankings are more fluid, as they are for most SEO’s.
 Fluid ranking is a part and parcel of Search Optimization, and the reason for over focus may be that #1 tends to get the lion’s share of organic traffic.
 However, for very large volume keywords, long tail phrases might have more traffic in total than initial root keywords.

 For example, searches for a watch brand like “Rolex” might have a high volume but depending on your business, keywords like “Rolex Repair” or “Buy rolex online” might have more value to your business than just ranking for “Rolex.”
 Over focusing on being #1 may just be a vanity or folly – unachievable for many and of no real use to most.